Gerhard Richter

 Gerhard Richter ([ˈɡeːɐ̯haʁt ˈʁɪçtɐ]; born 9 February 1932) is a German visual artist.
-Richter has produced abstract as well as photorealistic paintings, and also photographs and glass pieces.
-He is widely regarded as one of the most important contemporary German artists and several of his works have set record prices at auction.
+Richter has produced abstract as well as photorealistic paintings, photographs and glass pieces.
+He is widely regarded as one of the most important contemporary German artists and several of his works have set record prices at auction, with him being the most expensive living painter at one time.

+Richter has been called the "greatest living painter", "the world's most important artist" and the "Picasso of the 21st century".

 Personal life

 Childhood and education

 Richter was born in Hospital Dresden-Neustadt in Dresden, Saxony, and grew up in Reichenau (now Bogatynia, Poland), and in Waltersdorf (Zittauer Gebirge), in the Upper Lusatian countryside, where his father worked as a village teacher.
 Gerhard's mother, Hildegard Schönfelder, gave birth to him at the age of 25.
 Hildegard's father, Ernst Alfred Schönfelder, at one time was considered a gifted pianist.
 Ernst moved the family to Dresden after taking up the family enterprise of brewing and eventually went bankrupt.
 Once in Dresden, Hildegard trained as a bookseller, and in doing so realized a passion for literature and music.
 Gerhard's father, Horst Richter, was a mathematics and physics student at the Technische Hochschule in Dresden.
 The two were married in 1931.

 After struggling to maintain a position in the new National Socialist education system, Horst found a position in Reichenau.
 Gerhard's younger sister, Gisela, was born there in 1936.
 Horst and Hildegard were able to remain primarily apolitical due to Reichenau's location in the countryside.
 Horst, being a teacher, was eventually forced to join the National Socialist Party.
 He never became an avid supporter of Nazism, and was not required to attend party rallies.
-In 1942, Gerhard was conscripted into the Deutsches Jungvolk, but by the end of the war he was still too young to be an official member of the Hitler Youth.
+When he was 10 years old, Gerhard was conscripted into the Deutsches Jungvolk; the Hitler Youth, for teenage boys, was dissolved at the end of the war, before Richter reached the age of enlistment.
 In 1943, Hildegard moved the family to Waltersdorf, and was later forced to sell her piano.
-Two brothers of Hildegard died as soldiers in the war and a sister, who was schizophrenic, was starved to death in the Nazi euthanasia program.
+Two brothers of Hildegard died as soldiers in the war and a sister, Gerhard's aunt Marianne, who had schizophrenia, was starved to death in a psychiatric clinic, a victim of the Nazi euthanasia program.